Take an Official State-Approved Hunter Safety Course

 Residents of Nevada who are 12 years of age or older must have a hunting license to legally hunt.
 Non-residents must also obtain a hunting license to hunt in the state, regardless of age, unless exempted.
 Youth under the age of 12 are exempt from licensing requirements but must be accompanied by a licensed adult hunter.

 There are specific exemptions to the licensing requirement.
-For example, landowners or their immediate family members hunting on their own property may be exempt from purchasing a license for certain species.
+For example, qualified landowners or their immediate family members hunting on their own property may be exempt from purchasing a license for certain species.
 Additionally, active-duty military personnel stationed in Nevada may qualify for special licensing provisions or discounts.
 However, these exemptions are limited and subject to specific conditions outlined by NDOW.

 It is important to note that certain species may have additional rules or require special permits beyond the standard hunting license.
 For detailed information on who needs a license and any exemptions, consult the official Nevada Department of Wildlife website at https://www.ndow.org.